soyang9/Cloud-Server-Project/README.md

     - Delete reports once resolved
     - Manage all maintenance requests
 - Logout when done

+## Future Improvement
+- Database Integration: Move from text files to MySQL/SQLite for better performance, scalability, and data management.
+- Email Notifications: Send alerts to admins for new reports and updates to users when issues are resolved.
+- Status Tracking: Add status labels like Pending, In Progress, Completed for better workflow visibility.
+- User History: Let users view their own past reports and current status.
+- File Uploads: Allow images or documents to be attached for clearer issue reporting.
+- Search & Filter: Add search and filter options in admin panel for faster management.
+- Security Improvements: Implement password hashing, input sanitisation, and CSRF protection.
+- Mobile Optimization: Improve design for better usability on phones and tablets.

 ## Reference
 - Electronic Frontier Foundation. (n.d.).
 Using Certbot for SSL/TLS certificates.
 Certbot Official Documentation.
 Retrieved 1 June 2026, from https://certbot.eff.org/docs/using.html